 If you're unfamiliar with the iconic Egg Cream, you might be wondering what it is.
 Well, it's a unique soft drink that became famous chiefly in the New York City area.
 They are still sold in NYC, but they're scarcely found elsewhere.
 Why?
 That's a genuine mystery considering how tasty they are.

 restaurant in the land to be selling them.
 They're a delicious symbol of

 © by Don Bell

-You will find some minor variations among egg cream recipes, but you can come pretty close to the original taste by following my easy recipe for making a homemade New York egg cream.
+You will find some minor variations among old fashioned egg cream recipes, but you can come pretty close to the original taste by following my easy recipe for making a homemade New York egg cream.

 Ingredients: Use 1/2 cup of milk, 3 to 4 tablespoonfuls of rich chocolate syrup (or to your taste), and 3/4 cup or more of soda water.